tylerharter/cs301-projects/spring19/lab6/README.md

 We recommend you also copy the above code into your P6 notebook when you start the project.

-Try running the following and thinking about the results:
+Try running the following and thinking about the results (thinking about the results involves locating the values produced in the `wine.csv` dataset):
 * `csv_header`
 * `len(csv_data)`
 * `csv_data[:5]`